tritonJS826/masters-way/mw-server/apiAutogenerated/general/docs/MwServerInternalSchemasAIGenerateTheoryMaterialForTopicPayload.md

 ### NewMwServerInternalSchemasAIGenerateTheoryMaterialForTopicPayload

-`func NewMwServerInternalSchemasAIGenerateTheoryMaterialForTopicPayload(existentPracticeMaterials []string, existentTheoryMaterials []string, topicName string, trainingDescription string, trainingName string, ) *MwServerInternalSchemasAIGenerateTheoryMaterialForTopicPayload`
+`func NewMwServerInternalSchemasAIGenerateTheoryMaterialForTopicPayload(existentPracticeMaterials []string, existentTheoryMaterials []string, language string, topicName string, trainingDescription string, trainingName string, ) *MwServerInternalSchemasAIGenerateTheoryMaterialForTopicPayload`

 NewMwServerInternalSchemasAIGenerateTheoryMaterialForTopicPayload instantiates a new MwServerInternalSchemasAIGenerateTheoryMaterialForTopicPayload object
 This constructor will assign default values to properties that have it defined,